Self

 Self-Compassion: Letting Go of the Need For Perfection

-Kristin Neff, Ph.D. is widely known for her work in self-compassion.
+Connecting with yourself in a healthy way requires self-compassion or letting go of “The Need For Perfection”.
+Dr. Kristin Neff is widely known for her work in the field of self-compassion.
 She describes the core components of self-compassion as:

 Self-Compassion and Change: Dr. Neff